The Last Gift

 After the crowds have all gone and the gifts have been opened, a quiet time remains.
 No longer are the days when we are hurrying to get from one family’s house to another, or watching the children, or grandchildren play with the toys from their Christmas list.
 The day is just different, no less joyous.

-It brings to mind the last gifts I received from my parents.
-My Mother died some twenty-plus years ago and my Dad now three years ago.
-The last gift I received from him was longer than three years ago when he was able to still live at home and still felt that desire to give Christmas presents to his children.
+It reminds me of the last gifts I received from my parents.
+My Mother died some twenty-plus years ago and my Dad four years ago.
+The last gift I received from him was longer than four years ago when he was able to still live at home and felt that desire to give Christmas presents to his children.

-My Mother, who was so proud of the new home we had built out in the country at the time, gave me a set of fluffy white towels.
+My mother, so proud of the new home we had built in the country, gave me a set of fluffy white towels.
 She passed away before the next Christmas.
-Those towels are still folded up and in the cabinet.
-I can’t use them, I just want to hold on to them.
-I know when she gave them, she didn’t realize it would be the last gift she ever gave me.
+Those towels are still neatly folded in the cabinet—I can’t bring myself to use them.
+I just want to hold onto them.
+When she gave them to me, she had no idea it would be her last gift to me.

-The same with my Dad.
-He signed the gift envelope for me even though my sister had written my name on the front.
-She is no longer with us, nor my oldest sister.
-I almost removed the piece of tape and scrap of tinsel on the envelope.
-Then I realized it was freezer tape that he had used to secure the gift envelope to his Christmas tree, so I left it be.
-It can stay in my Bible as a reminder.
-The towels stay in the cabinet, unused, and just occasionally washed to keep them fresh.
-Silly I guess, but it is what it is))
+The same goes for my dad’s last gift.
+He signed the gift envelope himself, even though my sister had written my name on the front.
+Both she and my oldest sister are gone now too.
+At one point, I thought about removing the piece of tape and scrap of tinsel stuck to the envelope, but then I realized it was freezer tape he had used to secure it to his Christmas tree.
+I decided to leave it just as it was.
+The envelope stays tucked in my Bible as a cherished reminder, and the towels remain in the cabinet—unused but occasionally washed to keep them fresh.
+It might seem silly, but it brings me comfort, and that’s what matters.

 The Last Gift

-It would be sweet if the last gift you received from a loved one was a nice piece of jewelry, china, or some special keepsake.
-Life doesn’t work that way.
-We never give or receive gifts thinking, this will be the last one.
-But it happens.
-My last gift could be shoes, a shirt, cash, or even a guitar.
+It would be lovely if the last gift from a loved one were something special, like a piece of jewelry, fine china, or a cherished keepsake.
+But life doesn’t usually work that way.
+We don’t give or receive gifts thinking, “This will be the last one.”
+Yet, sometimes it is.
+That final gift could be anything—shoes, a shirt, cash, or even a guitar.
+My luck it will probably be socks and underwear.)))